CherylFrankenfield/suggester/README.md

 ## Setup/Installation Requirements

 * Navigate to your terminal.
-* Perform Git clone command on the repo, [click here.] (https://github.com/CherylFrankenfield/portfolio/tree/gh-pages)
+* Perform Git clone command on the repo, [here.](https://cherylfrankenfield.github.io/suggester/)
 * Perform Git atom . command to open all files in repo.
 * View index.html in browser and take the quiz!
 Click submit button and find out what Epicodus code track is the best for you.

 ## Known Bugs

-_My form box didn't fit my text in it so lengthly text was cut off.
-I played around with Bootstrap form styles a bit to fix.
+_My form box didn't fit all of my text so in some cases, lengthly text was cut off.
+I played around with Bootstrap form styles a bit to try fixing.
 My current workaround was just to edit down my text.
 Not really a bug, but next steps would include changing the order of the answers around (making it more random) as currently they follow a pattern._

 ## Support and contact details